 Scientell’s clients have included all tiers of government; universities and research centres; industry and NGOs; academic associations and professional societies.
-After completing almost 100 projects, we have learned a thing or two about the all-important consultant-client relationship.
-Importantly for this article, before founding Scientell Simon Torok and I worked at senior levels in science agencies where we contracted dozens of consultants.
+Furthermore, before founding Scientell, Simon Torok and I worked at senior levels in science agencies where we contracted dozens of consultants.
 We’ve looked at consulting from both sides now.

 So, what steps can you take to maximise your chances of success when employing a consultant?
-Here are nine questions to ask of yourself and your potential consultant before you sign them up.
+Here are our top tips.

-- Do you know exactly what you need from the project?
+1. Do you know what you need from the project?